Hajra Yamin

 Hajra Yamin (born 17 July 1990) is a Pakistani actress who has appeared in Urdu television serials.
 She made her film debut with a supporting role in Maan Jao Na (2018).
 She later appeared as a leading lady in Pinky Memsaab (2018), which earned her a nomination for Best Actress at Lux Style Awards.
 Her other notable roles are in the drama Ehd-e-Wafa (2019) and Noor Jahan (2024).

 Philanthropy

-Hajra Yamin is an ambassador and spokesperson for the Indus Hospital and Health Network, participating in fundraising campaigns like "Indus Eidi" to support children battling illness at the hospital.
-She collaborates with Sania Saeed to raise funds and awareness for the hospital's mission to provide free healthcare, particularly for children.
+Hajra Yamin is an ambassador and spokesperson for the Indus Hospital and Health Network, participating in fundraising campaigns to support children battling illness at the hospital.
+She collaborates with Sania Saeed to raise funds and awareness for the hospital's mission to provide free healthcare for the poor, particularly children.